puppetlabs/puppetdb/documentation/api/metrics/v1/mbeans.markdown

 Querying PuppetDB metrics is accomplished by making an HTTP request to paths under the `/metrics/v1` REST endpoint.

-**Note** In most cases PuppetDB is simply a conduit for mbeans made available by its components.
-PuppetDB makes no guarantee about the stability of mbean names.
+>**Note:** In most cases, PuppetDB is simply a conduit for MBeans made available
+>by its components.
+PuppetDB makes no guarantee about the stability of MBean names.

 ## Listing available metrics